 Europe has its best wind resources in the North and best solar resources in the south, while its major demand centres lie in Central Europe.
 A wider grid would allow for Europe to locate its renewable generation capacity where the resource is best and move this power to where it is needed.
-Locating generation with the best resource results in a lower cost of electricity for consumers, with the larger grid reducing the levels of dispatch down and curtailment.
+Locating generation with

-4 Enabling Europe's net zero vision by proactively developing its power grids, 7 April 2022.
+&lt;sup>3 Enabling Europe's net zero vision by proactively developing its power grids, 7 April 2022.

-5 ENTSO-E Technopedia - ENTSO-E (entsoe.eu)
+&lt;sup>4 ENTSO-E Technopedia - ENTSO-E (entsoe.eu)

-6 www.currenteurope.eu
+&lt;sup>5 www.currenteurope.eu